Omid-e-Iran OITN

 Omid-e-Iran OITN (Hope of Iran) is an American television network, inaugurated in 1995.
 The original mission was to broadcast television content and news to the Iranian American community of Southern California, however the scope broadened to the international Iranian community.
 The network was founded by Nader Rafiee, who started their journalist career on IRTV.
+In 2004, it set up an office in Dubai, closer to Iran, airing six hours of programming locally.
+The channel is free-to-air and financed by commercial advertising.
 Omid-e-Iran has programming in English and Persian languages.